 Ward, P. R. and S. B. Meyer (2008).
 The importance of 'trust' for the theory of social quality: a sociological exegesis.
 International Nanjing Conference of Social Quality and Social Welfare: "Social Quality in Asia and Europe: Searching for the Ways to Promote Social Cohesion and Social Empowerment", Nanjing China.

+Authors:

-Authors: Samantha B Meyer PhD Candidate Department of Public Health Flinders University, Adelaide e-mail: meye035@flinders.edu.au
+Samantha B Meyer PhD Candidate

+e-mail: meye035@flinders.edu.au